gnebbia/nmap_tutorial/README.md

 * if we are only interested in the open ports, and not even the filtered ones, so we must append --open
-* we can output the results in a file with: “-o”, we can save results into different formats:
+* we can output the results in a file with: "-o", we can save results into different formats:

   * N, normal format